 "I have learned a lot of new things in my job here at Prescott that I didn't know before; for example, ecology and to care for the environment.
 Conservation is not directly my job, but I support it and it has been a grand satisfaction to work all these years for Prescott.
 I have made many good friends as well."

 Héctor has worked and collaborated on projects with whales and dolphins for various institutions.
-In October 2009, Hector became the Marine Mammal Research and Conservation fellow for the Kino Bay Center.
-This post focuses on cetacean Photo Identification and documenting the distribution and seasonality of all marine mammal sightings.
-Héctor collaborates with researches at UABCS (Universidad Autónoma Baja California Sur) and other international scientists to study cetacean ecology both in the Pacific Ocean and the Gulf of California.
+In 2009, Hector became the Marine Mammal Research and Conservation fellow for the Kino Bay Center.
+This post focuses on cetacean Photo Identification and documenting the spatial and temporal distribution of all cetacean sightings from the region.
+Héctor collaborates with researches at UABCS and other international scientists to study cetacean ecology both in the Pacific Ocean and the Gulf of California.
 Héctor also maintains the station’s User Day Database.

 "Every day my entrance to the center gives me the opportunity to develop on a professional basis while enjoying what I enjoy most in life and above all not losing the sense of wonder in what I can see in the stunning Gulf of California."

 Horacio Cabrera Santiago-Community Projects CoordinatorHoracio Cabrera Santiago-Community Projects Coordinator